konfig-dev/konfig-docs/docs/reference/organization/what-is-an-organization.md

 # How to Select an Organization

-1. After creating an organization, you can select it in the drop down menu in the top right.
+1. After creating an organization, you can select it in the drop down menu in the top left.

 ![Select an Organization](/img/organization-3.png)